ARCHIF MENYWOD CYMRU / WOMEN’S ARCHIVE WALES: A SHORT HISTORY

 Funding for our WW I project ended this year.
 Despite a slow start the project has been successful, resulting in a website, and four posters, copies of which have been distributed to every secondary school in Wales and are available on the website.
 As a finale to the project, members held commemorative ceremonies for women killed during WWI at four points in Wales.

-This is a brief account of the main events in the history of AMC/WAW thus far.
-The Archive has continued to liaise and work with public repositories in Wales and other like-minded organisations.
-We work at all times with our key purpose in mind: to discover and preserve the evidence of lives and experiences of women in Wales, and to make this history accessible to all.
+This is a brief record of the main events of AMC / WAW history to date.
+The Archive has continued to liaise and collaborate with public record offices in Wales and other like-minded organizations.
+We always work with our primary purpose in mind: to find and preserve evidence of the lives and experiences of women in Wales, and to make this history accessible to all.